gridsuite/deployment/README.md

 https://github.com/gridsuite/config-server/blob/master/src/main/resources/config.cql
 ```

-##PostgresSql installation
+### PostgresSql installation

-postgresql is not as easy as cassandra to download and just run in its folder, but it's almost as easy.
+Postgresql is not as easy as cassandra to download and just run in its folder, but it's almost as easy.
 To get a postgresql folder where you can just run postgresql, you have to compile from source (very easy because there
 are almost no compilation dependencies) and run an init command once.
 If you prefer other methods,
 feel free to install and run postgresql with your system package manager or with a dedicate docker container.